Catholic Church response to the Medjugorje apparitions: Official authorization of pilgrimage

-On May 12, 2019, Pope Francis authorized pilgrimages to Medjugorje.
-According to Vatican News, these pilgrimages can "be officially organized by dioceses and parishes," while maintaining the Non constat de supernaturalitate (supernaturality has not yet been determined).
-In a press conference, Alessandro Gisotti, thenad interim director of the Holy See Press Office, said that "Considering the considerable flow of people who go to Medjugorje and the abundant fruits of grace that have sprung from it."
+On May 12, 2019, it was announced that Pope Francis authorized official pilgrimages to Medjugorje.
+According to Vatican News, these pilgrimages can "be officially organized by dioceses and parishes", but that this should not be interpreted as a recognition of the authenticity of the alleged Marian apparition of Medjugorje.
+In a press conference, Alessandro Gisotti, then ad interim director of the Holy See Press Office, said: "Considering the considerable flow of people who go to Medjugorje and the abundant fruits of grace that have sprung from it".

 The first sanctioned pilgrimage then took place for five days from August 2–6, 2019.
 During the pilgrimage, approximately 60,000 young Catholics from 97 countries took part in the celebration of the Medjugorje International Youth Festival.
 Fourteen archbishops and bishops and about 700 Catholic priests attended as well.